 On a person’s first court date for any domestic violence charge or a disorderly conduct arrest, they have to meet with the Office of Family Relations.
 Meeting with family relations after a Darien disorderly conduct arrest can be difficult to navigate without the help and support of an adept domestic violence attorney.

-What to Expect from Meeting with Family Relations
+What Should I Expect from Meeting with Family Relations?

 Any type of Darien arrest is brought to the Stamford Superior Court.
 The Office of Family Relations is on the third floor.
 A defendant goes into the office of family relations, signs up with their attorney, and waits for their name to be called to go in for an interview with a Family Relations officer assigned to cover their case.